 Advanced Threat Detection and Response

-Traditional methods of threat detection and response like signature-based detection relied on identifying the cyber “fingerprint” of the malware in order to prevent the system from infection.
-For many years, this form of threat detection and response had been effective against most viruses and cyber threats, but they are proving increasingly fragile in today’s world against newer and continuously evolving forms of malware.
+Traditional methods of threat detection and response like signature-based detection rely on identifying the cyber “fingerprint” of the malware in order to prevent the system from infection.
+For many years, this form of threat detection and response has been effective against most viruses and cyber threats, but they are proving increasingly fragile in today’s world against newer and continuously evolving forms of malware.

 As newer malware and threats continue to find ways around older forms of cyber protection, a newer method of threat detection and response known as advanced threat detection has emerged to keep up with these looming threats.
 These threat detection and response tools work on the assumption that threats encountered will always be new and improved.
 Instead of searching an existing fingerprint database for guidance, these systems make use of automated monitoring, sandboxing, behavioral analysis, and other threat detection mechanisms to mitigate various advanced malware.